BERT DEV

 Your first Git workflow

-This guide assumes you've already set up a Coder workspace (Using Coder) and have it open in VS Code in your browser.
-We're going to make a small change, save it to Git, and send it back to the team's code on Forgejo.
+This guide assumes you've already set up a Coder workspace (Using Coder) and have it open in VS Code (Visual Studio Code, your code editor) in your browser.
+We're going to make a small change, save it to Git, and send it back to the team's code on Forgejo — the website where the team stores all of its code.

 You will not type any Git commands.
 Everything happens through buttons in VS Code's sidebar.